MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Outlook.Desktop.Stores.CreateNewStore

 Collects the result of creating a new store (with type and version), as well as the result code.
-We actively monitor this event to track the health a user’s ability to sync and store mail locally, archive mails (in a PST), or use Groups.
+We actively monitor this event to track the health a user's ability to sync and store mail locally, archive mails (in a PST), or use Groups.

 The following fields are collected: